humbertoromanojr/personal_agenda/README.md

 ## MOBILE

--   **Dart** — Is a client-optimized language for fast apps on any platform
+-   :dart: **Dart** — Is a client-optimized language for fast apps on any platform
-- ️ **Flutter** — :sparkling_heart::sparkling_heart: Is Google’s UI toolkit for building beautiful, natively compiled applications for mobile Android and IOS, web, and desktop from a single codebase.
+- ️ :blue_heart: **Flutter** — Is Google’s UI toolkit for building beautiful, natively compiled applications for mobile Android and IOS, web, and desktop from a single codebase.

 -   [cupertino_icons](https://pub.dev/packages/cupertino_icons)
 -   [sqflite](https://pub.dev/packages/sqflite)